aws-samples/serverless-patterns/s3-lambda-dynamodb-terraform/README.md

     terraform init
     terraform apply --auto-approve
     ```
 4. Note the outputs from the Terraform deployment process.
-These contain the resource names and/or ARNs which are used for testing.
+These contain the resource names which are used for testing.

 ## Testing